 A few years later I formed a band with my younger brother which had some indie success, but we eventually amicably parted ways due to artistic differences.
 Trying to figure out how I was going to record my music, I decided to learn how to do it myself.
 I worked with a lot of talented engineers while we were in the band, but I never felt I got exactly what I was looking for sonically.
 I was lucky to have learned a bunch of things from some great engineers including Daniel Lanois protege, Trina Shoemaker (Sheryl Crow, Iggy Pop…), so I started up a home studio in a cabin in the woods near Ottawa.
 I recorded a lot of local talent honing my chops and eventually ended up in Toronto which was the epicenter of the Canadian music world at that time.

 I landed a job at a recording studio called The Woodshed which had an old Neve 8014 and a bunch of great vintage outboard gear.
 It was an amazing evolution going from using home studio gear and plugins to the real deal like U47s, C24s, LA2As etc. It probably felt the same way as a student violin player picking up a Stradivarius for the first time.
 The great thing about working in a big studio was getting to learn from real pro producers and engineers who came through with their projects.
 I got to assist on a lot of big records and was able to see what they were doing and how they were putting the record together.
+This would come in handy later on as an online music producer.
 There is also the personal development that goes along with that where when you aren’t learning what to do, you are learning what not to do.

 © Sundown Sessions Studio.
 All Rights Reserved.